 The Types Of Front Speakers

 So to understand the difference between the front and rear speakers, why not start with the most important of all the speakers in a home theater setup; the center channel speaker?

-The center channel speaker sits between the left & right speaker, and has a very important job — as it’s responsible for a majority of the dialogue and effects that you hear.
+The center channel speaker sits between the left & right speaker, and has a very important job — as it’s responsible for a majority of the dialogue and other important effects that you might hear.

 In fact, in some cases it can be tasked with up to 80 percent of the sound mix.

-It’s this speaker that handles voices and stuff of that nature, so getting the right one for your setup is very important to say the least.
+It’s this speaker that handles voices and stuff of that nature, so getting the right one when opting for a surround sound setup is really important to say the least.